 The main strengths of this study were its systematic approach, broad search strategy and liberal eligibility criteria, which enabled us to identify and compare the performance of a wide variety of tools.
 However, the identified studies were extremely heterogeneous in their design, populations, variable definitions, outcome definitions and thresholds, which ultimately precluded any meaningful meta-analyses.
 For example, although the Goff SI was evaluated in nine studies there was overlap between participants in three studies, control groups ranged from apparently healthy general population participants to hospital gynaecology patients (with or without benign pathology), ovarian cancer definitions differed and deviations in the parameters of the SI itself, in terms of symptom duration and frequency criteria, were noted in several studies.
 While meta-analysis was not deemed appropriate, our results demonstrate how the Goff SI performs under different conditions.
-An addition limitation was that all included studies were at high risk of bias in at least one QUADAS-2 domain, which limits the conclusions that can be drawn.
+An additional limitation was that all included studies were at high risk of bias in at least one QUADAS-2 domain, which limits the conclusions that can be drawn.